 Our uncompromisingly handcrafted London Dry Gin is perfectly complemented by a range of flavourful gin syrups.
 Learn how to make your own—and use them in both gin cocktails and homemade flavoured gin – from our Co-Founder and Master Distiller, Jared Brown.

 Gin syrups provide a delicious way to get creative with your home bartending, if it’s a hands-on project that you’re after, gin syrups are also incredibly easy to make at home.
 Make use of seasonal fruits, add spices and herbs for an additional twist, and use them to make ginny tipples as well as your very own flavoured gin.
 To fire up your imagination, our talented distillers have shared their preferred techniques for homemade gin syrups, plus their favourite seasonal ingredients.

 Best of all, our handcrafted gin makes a balanced and versatile base for virtually any serve.
-For a simple option, add 25ml of a flavoured syrup of your choice to our classic Gin & Tonic for a twist.
+For a simple option, add 25ml of your favourite flavoured syrup to our classic Gin & Tonic for a twist.
 See more mixing inspiration below.

 First things first: you’ll need to learn the basic syrup-making technique.
 True to name, simple syrup is beginner-friendly and easy to master.
-Our distillers prefer to use a 2:1 sugar-to-water ratio, which yields a rich syrup that can be used in many classic cocktail recipes, such as the French 75, the Tom Collins, the Bramble, and many more.
+A simple syrup is a 1:1 sugar-to-water ratio, which is what most recipes call for, such as the French 75, the Tom Collins, the Bramble, and many more.
 Here’s the technique:

-Fruits and flavourings of your choice (see inspiration below)
+- Fruits or flavourings of your choice (see Jared’s favourites below)

 Raspberry syrup is a fruity and fragrant option for summer.
 Source a large punnet of the ripest and most aromatic berries you can find, and be sure to rinse before adding to the syrup.
 Make the syrup as above, and leave the raspberries to infuse until they’ve imparted all of their sweet-tart flavour.
 Use in a range of cocktails, or even mix with a bottle of London Dry Gin to make your own, bespoke flavoured gin.